lqc/thinkcspy/source/recursion.rst

         A branch of the conditional statement in a recursive function that does not give rise to further recursive calls.

-    data structure
-        An organization of data for the purpose of making it easier to use.

-    exception
-        An error that occurs at runtime.

-    handle an exception
-        To prevent an exception from causing your program to crash, by wrapping the block of code in a ``try`` / ``except`` construct.

-    immutable data type
-        A data type which cannot be modified.
-Assignments to elements or slices (sub-parts) of immutable types cause a runtime error.

     infinite recursion
         A function that calls itself recursively without ever reaching any base case.
 Eventually, infinite recursion causes a runtime error.

-    mutable data type
-        A data type which can be modified.
-All mutable types are compound types.
-Lists and dictionaries (see next chapter) are mutable data types; strings and tuples are not.

-    raise
-        To create a deliberate exception by using the ``raise`` statement.

     recursion
         The process of calling a function that is already executing.